rpm-software-management/dnf/doc/command_ref.rst

 Repository-Packages Command
 ---------------------------

 The repository-packages command allows the user to run commands on top of all packages in the repository named ``<repoid>``.
 However, any dependency resolution takes into account packages from all enabled repositories.
-Specifications ``<package-name-spec>`` further limit the candidates to only those packages matching at least one of them.
+Specifications ``<package-name-spec>`` and ``<package-spec>`` further limit the candidates to only those packages matching at least one of them.

 ``info`` subcommand lists description and summary information about packages depending on the packages' relation to the repository. ``list`` subcommand just dumps lists of that packages.